FredMoreau/Material-Property-Drawers/README.md

 # Material Property Drawers
 A set of extra Material Property Drawers to use with Shaders and Shader Graphs.

+## Common Attributes
+Several Material Property Drawers share the same behaviors as they inherit from CustomMaterialPropertyDrawerBase.

+`[VisibleIf(_Property)]`
+Makes the property visible only if the referenced property is not null or non zero.
+`[VisibleIf(_Property, true)]`
+Hides the property if the referenced property is not null or non zero.

+`[EnableIf(_Property)]`
+Makes the property enabled only if the referenced property is not null or non zero.
+`[EnableIf(_Property, true)]`
+Disables the property if the referenced property is not null or non zero.

 ### Math Operators
 Those work on Float and Range ShaderLab properties.
 In ShaderGraph, that means a Float in Default or Slider mode.